jackcasey-visier/puppet-vault-scaffolding/README.md

 # puppet-vault-scaffolding

-A barebones Puppet Master directory with Vault integration
+A barebones Puppet Master directory with Vault and IAM integration

 # Notes